 - Teacher/Pupil Ratio: North East’s ratio was 1/19; Edgewood’s was 1/28

 - Counselor/Pupil Ratio: North East’s was 1/1,553 children; Edgewood’s was 1/5,672 (the nearby Alamo Heights district had a 1/1,319 ratio)

-As you can see, there’s differences in the high school’s funding, but the premise of this case, basically lays the foundation for how public schools are funded today.
+Now, as you can see… there are clear differences in the high school’s funding… but the Supreme Court’s decision in this case basically lays out the foundation for how public schools are still un-evenly funded today.

 -William Larsen, Civilians News

 “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”